 PAAK Stands Up

 When Mujahid Anwar Khan took over the command, he found that much of the instructions and training imparted to airmen had fallen behind.
 The hard-driving man, with passion for facts, was not satisfied to refight old wars.
 It was the present and the future, which concerned him.
 He knew that the pilots may be the spearhead of PAF but on the front line of every battle, are the airmen.
-He embarked upon a plan to propel PAF airmen into the future, adapting to a constantly changing high-tech world of the air combat environments.
+He embarked upon a plan to propel PAF airmen into the future, adapting to a constantly changing high-tech world of air combat environments.
 He envisioned an air force drawing heavily on stealth technologies, next-generation training protocols along with artificial intelligence by the year 2047, and for that airmen needed to be trained in the same vein.
 To accomplish this vision, he laid the foundation stone of PAF Airmen Academy at PAF Base Korangi Creek in April 2019.
 It was named PAF Airmen Academy Korangi Creek (PAAK).
 In a brief period of less than a year, the Academy started to function as per the envisaged plan.
 It is considered to be a paradigm shift in the domain of basic training for the airmen.
 It would promote standardization of the training regime, intertrade harmony between the various airmen trades, and above all comradeship.
 Moreover, the organizational structure of airmen training in PAF was redefined by bringing together all basic training schools under one umbrella, thus paving the way for envisioned Next Generation Training program.
 The Air Chief is lucky enough to see his vision bear fruit, as the first batch of Aero Apprentices passed out from the new Academy in December 2020.
 Addressing the occasion, the Air Chief said that the event was a significant milestone towards achieving a new training paradigm under PAF’s Next Generation Training Program.
-He further added that being the first its kind institution in the region, PAAK aims not only to produce proficient technicians but also to develop “Thinking Airmen”, capable to work in a technology-intensive environment.
+He further added that being the first its kind institution in the region, PAAK aims not only to produce proficient technicians but also to develop a “Thinking Airmen”, capable to work in a technology-intensive environment.

 PAF’s Indigenous Programs

 While the training remained under his radar for quite some time, the significance of indigenously manufactured state-of-the-art aerial platforms was also one of his top priorities.
-Much of his plans stems from experience and the fact that while battles will be fought on land and sea they will not be won without supremacy in the air.
+Much of his plans stem from experience and the fact that while battles will be fought on land and sea they will not be won without supremacy in the air.
 PAF’s various indigenization programs bore fruit under his secure leadership.
 Formulating a proactive strategy that would bring an enemy to its knees, quickly and efficiently, there would soon be a new noise in the sky, rich, powerful, and reassuring; the JF-17 Thunder Block-3.
 It represents a quantum leap in aerial warfare for the PAF, which is now acknowledged by the world as the combat-proven aerial platform.
 With enormous potentials including the superb Beyond Visual Range (BVR) capability, the new Thunder is a real match for any modern jet.
 With its induction, the PAF has already entered the incredible world of 21st-century aerial combat.
 Also during his command, the much-awaited dual seater JF-17 ‘Bravo’ joined the PAF fleet.
 Besides, PAF’s indigenous and proud project by the name of ‘Project Azm’ to develop a fifth-generation fighter aircraft also remained on track under his able leadership.

 As a visionary leader, the Air Chief knows that Fighting Falcons may be the most advanced jets and that the future fighter, Thunder, may already be here, but they will not survive against enemies that have accelerated the use of Artificial Intelligence (AI) in aerial warfare.
 The global arms race in the backdrop of AI poses a new existential threat to the country’s defense.
 He is cognizant of the fact that long before someone puts Pakistan to the test and exposes its Achilles Heels, we have to be prepared.
 That’s why he wants to put PAF in the driving seat by planning and developing advanced capabilities instead of catching up later.
 Instrumental in leading the Air Force into the future, ACM Mujahid Anwar Khan established the Centre of Artificial Intelligence and Computing (CENTAIC), where AI will stress its existence for the coming years in combat platforms.
 As the manpower-centric strategies in warfare are replaced by technology-centric operations, learning is a multifaceted gamut at CENTAIC.
 Here, software programming and AI-centric applications will familiarise aircrew with a multitude of battle systems required during air operations.
 With the objective of obtaining a full spectrum of dominance, its roles will also extend to guarding military infrastructure against cyber-attacks.